virgesmith/UKCensusAPI/README.md

 > Neither country provide a web API for their data so we have to resort to web scraping, which means the slicing-and-dicing and geographical query functionality may be more limited than it is for England & Wales.

-> For Scotland, data can be downloaded at country or Council Area level, at geographical resolutions of Council Area
+> For Scotland, data can be downloaded at country or Council Area (~LAD) level, at geographical resolutions of Council Area, Data Zone (~LSOA) and Output Area.
+Intermediate Area (~MSOA) data will eventually be provided.

+> The two main functions are `NRScotland.get_metadata()` for metadata, and NRScotland.get_data() for the actual data.
+Examples will be provided in due course.

 [Nomisweb](https://www.nomisweb.co.uk), run by Durham University, provides online access to the most detailed and up-to-date statistics from official sources for local areas throughout the UK, including census data.

 This package provides both a `python` and an `R` wrapper around the nomisweb census data API, enabling: